jeslago/epftoolbox/docs/index.rst

 Welcome to epftoolbox's documentation!
 ======================================

-This is the documentation of the epftoolbox.
-A toolbox and benchmark library to drive the research on day-ahead electricity price forecasting.
+This is the documentation of the epftoolbox, the first open-access library for driving research in electricity price forecasting.
+Its main goal is to make available a set of tools that ensure reproducibility and establish research standards in electricity price forecasting research.

 The library contrain three main components: